Drowsy Truck Driver Lawyer in Tampa, FL

 A federal study on truck accidents found that as many as 13 percent of truckers were fatigued at the time of their crashes.
 Drowsy truck drivers are especially worrisome in Florida, which already ranks as one of the top 10 states in the nation with the highest average of fatal large truck accidents.

 Were you or a loved one seriously injured in a truck accident in Tampa or a surrounding community?
 You could be entitled to compensation to relieve the burdens caused by medical expenses, lost income, and other damages.
-The experienced Tampa truck accident lawyers at Brooks Law Group can help.
+The experienced truck accident lawyers in Tampa at Brooks Law Group can help.

 Don’t wait to find out what you’re entitled to.
 Call 1-800-LAW-3030 to schedule a free and confidential consultation.